 - The interactive summary timeline below shows the key policies and events.
 Hover over each dot for details.

 - The full policy tracker with a more detailed timeline and greater detail on policy changes across five areas can be downloaded in spreadsheet format below.

-- This updated version of the tracker has details from the 31 December 2019 to 4 July 2020.
-New versions of the tracker will be uploaded weekly.
+- This updated version of the tracker has details from the 31 December 2019 to 12 October 2020.
+New versions of the tracker are uploaded fortnightly.

 Governments across the world are seeking to limit the impact of COVID-19 on health and society.
 The pandemic has already had a fundamental effect on people’s lives.